buildspace/buildspace-projects/Solana_NFTs/en/Section_3/Lesson_1_Call_Candy_Machine_From_App.md

 If you go to your site, you'll see some stuff is already rendered but we're not rendering any of the actual data.
 Let's do that. *BTW — the design isn't very nice right now, but, you can fix that :).*

 So to show the data, let's hold our candy machine stats in a state variable.
-Go ahead and import `useState` in your `CandyMachine` component at `app/src/CandyMachine/index.js` then go and add the follow code:
+Go ahead and import `useState` in your `CandyMachine` component at `app/src/CandyMachine/index.js` then go and add the following code:

 ```jsx
 // Import useState